 God gives us all the Holy Spirit we will need to undergo combat with the enemy, but we still are commanded to resist, we still are commanded to struggle and to overcome or we will not develop character.

 Did I contradict something I had said earlier in this message?
 Do I still call the flesh and our own human nature the most treacherous battlefront?
-Can't I lay the whole blame for my shortcomings on Satan?
-I've tried to do that, including blaming him for the red lights on the 323 loop in Tyler instead of blaming myself for not getting out the door on time.
+Can I not lay the whole blame for my shortcomings on Satan?
+I have tried to do that, including blaming him for the red lights on the 323 loop in Tyler instead of blaming myself for not getting out the door on time.

-Brethren, in Revelation 12:10, John refers to Satan as the accuser of the brethren, but he doesn't accuse us falsely.
+Brethren, in Revelation 12:10, John refers to Satan as the accuser of the brethren, but he does not accuse us falsely.
 We are guilty of all the things Satan has accused us.
-In one sense it's like we have satanic fellow travelers or sympathizers hiding deep within the recesses of our heart or the cavernous convolutions of our mind.
+In one sense it is like we have satanic fellow travelers or sympathizers hiding deep within the recesses of our heart or the cavernous convolutions of our mind.

 Jesus said back in Matthew 15 that it is not what goes in from the outside, but what goes out of man's mind that defiles him.

 Matthew 15:19-20 For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies.
 These are the things which defile a man, but to eat with unwashed hands does not defile a man.

 The schematic diagram of our human nature (which Satan knows like the back of his hand) is described by Paul in Galatians 5, beginning with verse 19.

 Galatians 5:19-21 Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, licentiousness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies, envy, murders, drunkenness, revelries, and the like.